One thing I’ve gotten really clear on this year is figuring out exactly what works for me (and what doesn’t) when it comes to my peloton workouts.

 I find that the Fitbit sleep tracker increased my mindfulness around sleep.
 It also showed me how a bad night of sleep has a negative impact on my performance, food choices, energy, and mood throughout the day.

-One thing I love about Fitbit is it allows me to experiment and see how does my sleep changes when I read the book, when I eat a large meal or when I have a glass of wine just before bed.
+One thing I love about Fitbit is it allows me to experiment and see how my sleep changes when I read a book, when I eat a large meal or when I have a glass of wine just before bed.

 It also has realistic sleep recommendations, as well as detailed information that dissects each night into sleep duration, restless sleep, deep sleep, and REM sleep.

 However, this only applies to the classes when you’re on the bike.
 When you’re doing strength, walking, yoga, pilates, or bootcamp, it’s hard to know how many calories you burn (without a heart rate monitor).

 The Fitbit allows you to measure your calories burned not only during any class but also outside of your workouts.

 Please remember that “energy expenditure from exercise ranges from 15 to 30% between individuals” (Hunter et al. 2004).
 This means the body burns only up to 30 percent of calories from the workouts.

 Over 70% of the calorie expenditure comes from NEAT (non-exercise activity thermogenesis) and BMR (basal metabolic rate).

 Wearing Fitbit 24/7 helps you to monitor how many calories you can burn even outside of your peloton workouts.
 Then, you can experiment and see what type of activities contribute the most to your fitness goals.